 Day 11: Trek to EBC (5364m) then back to Gorakshep (5180 m) - 4/5 hours

 Get ready for the most exciting section of the trek.
 Today, you will trek for about 5 hours to reach Everest Base Camp.
 The trek begins early in the morning along the moraines of the Khumbu Glacier.
 After an adventurous trek, you will arrive at the base of the highest mountain in the world.
-Enjoy the lofty mountains looming in front of you and feel the exquisite environment around.
-After this momentous achievement of standing before the Everest, you will retrace your steps back to Gorakshep.
+Enjoy the lofty mountains looming in front of you and feel the exquisite environment around you.
+After this momentous achievement of standing before Everest, you will retrace your steps back to Gorakshep.
 Overnight in Gorakshep.

 Day 12: Hike to Kalapatthar (5545m) for sunrise then trek to Pheriche (4210 m) – 7-8 hours

-already stood at the base of the highest peak in the world yet there is another feat to achieve.
+Already stood at the base of the highest peak in the world yet there is another feat to achieve.
 Today, you will hike up to Kalapatthar (5545 m), the highest point of this trek.
 You will begin your trek early in the morning so that you won’t miss the mesmerizing sunrise over the Himalayas.
-The sight of the glorious red ball emerging from the back of the Himalayas and scattering it rays to make the mountain peaks shine like a plate of gold is breathtaking.
-After enjoying the splendour of this incredible interplay of lights, you will retrace your steps back to Gorakshep and walk towards Pheriche, a small village and popular stop for trekkers.
+The sight of the glorious red ball emerging from the back of the Himalayas and scattering its rays to make the mountain peaks shine like a plate of gold is breathtaking.
+After enjoying the splendor of this incredible interplay of lights, you will retrace your steps back to Gorakshep and walk towards Pheriche, a small village and popular stop for trekkers.
 Overnight in Pheriche.

 Day 13: Trek to Khumjung (3790 m) – 6/7 hours

 Today, you will head for a rapid descend of 420 m from an elevation of 4210 m at Pheriche to 3790 m at Khumjung.
 The trail threads through the alpine forest and the tiny Himalayan settlements to reach Khumjung.
 Khumjung is an attractive village inside the Sagarmatha National park.
-Located in an hour walking distance from Namche, there is a sacred cave near the village believed to be used by revered Guru Rimpoche for meditation.
+Located within an hour walking distance from Namche, there is a sacred cave near the village believed to be used by revered Guru Rimpoche for meditation.
 Overnight in Khumjung.

-Day 14: Trek to Phakding (2610 m) – 6/7 hours
+Day 14: Trek to Phakding (2610 m)– 6/7 hours

 Day 15: Trek to Lukla (2850 m)

-The trek today continues through the forested hills of rhododendron and pine.
+The trek today continues through the forested hills of rhododendrons and pine.
 You will walk past the villages of Dudhkoshi Ghat and Chauri Kharka.
 The Dudhkoshi gurgling down in the hills, the prayer flags snapping in the winds, and the birds chirping in the woods will make the trek pleasant.
 After trekking for six to seven hours, you will reach Lukla.
 Overnight in Lukla.

 Day 16: Fly back to Kathmandu